Swiss want ‘more clarification’ on EU framework deal

 Switzerland says it will not yet sign a framework agreement aimed at simplifying future ties with the European Union as it wants certain points clarified.

-The decision was announced by the Federal Council, Switzerland’s executive body, on Friday, during a specially convened press conference.
-It comes after the deal was put out to a public consultation.
+The decision was announced by the government on Friday, following public five-month a public consultation.

+“We have made a decisive step today,” said Foreign Minister Ignazio Cassis at a news conference.
+“The consultation allowed us to have a broad discussion.”

+Cassis stressed the importance of solid bilateral relations with the EU, but he set no deadline to find a solution.
+“It is in the interest of both sides to find an agreement, but the quality is paramount,” he said.

 Brussels had given Switzerland until July 2019 to decide whether it wanted to accept the deal and has already made clear that it would be unhappy about a further delay.